tonusp/NaNo2016/A_Book_of_Changes.md

 > Cricket is condemned by the Government by dictate of the Lord Protector (see *Comment* on page 10: We welcome Marduk's proclamation as Lord Protector of the Imperial United Kingdom of Greater Britain) as unpatriotic, treasonous, and likely to inculcate and promote non-British values of fair play and sportsmanship.
 It has recently been discovered by researchers at the University of Wapping that cricket is not an English invention, as foreign propaganda caused us to believe, but was in fact imported from the Indian sub-continent.
 Invented by immigrants trying to take service in the Imperial British Army of the Raj, it was brought back to England by dissipated half-caste soldiers and quickly spread throughout the English shires by foreigner-loving intellectuals and their sympathisers.

 > Anyone found playing cricket after the end of this month will face severe penalties, not excluding imprisonment or deportation to the colony for a second offence.
-A general amnesty will apply until 31 December this year for the surrender of all cricket-related articles: bats, balls, stumps, pads, score books, and copies of the banned book Wisden's Cricketers' Almanack.
+A general amnesty will apply until 31 December this year for the surrender of all cricket-related articles: bats, balls, stumps, pads, score books, and copies of the banned book *Wisden's Cricketers' Almanack*.
 Rewards will be offered to anyone reporting breaches of this order.

 > Long Live The Lord Protector!